Determining Hadron-Quark Phase Transition Chemical Potential via Astronomical Observations: Summary and Remarks

-Even though the phase transition chemical potentials have not yet been constrained to concrete values exactly now, we have shown that the presently proposed scheme to determine the baryon chemical potential region for the hadron--quark phase transition to occur is efficient and found the most probable values of the phase transition chemical potentials.
-With future detections, the maximum mass, the tidal deformability and the radius of neutron stars can be measured with higher accuracy, the range of the phase transition chemical potentials can be determined with high precision.
+Even though the phase transition chemical potentials have not yet been constrained to concrete values exactly now due to the astronomical observations having not provided exact values for the calibration quantities, we have shown that the presently proposed scheme to determine the baryon chemical potential region for the hadron--quark phase transition to occur is efficient and found the most probable values.
+With future detections, the maximum mass, the tidal deformability and the radius of neutron stars can be measured with higher accuracy, the range of the phase transition chemical potentials can be determined more precisely.